leo123nunes/java-springboot-nosql_workshopdatabase/README.md

 # Java-SpringBoot_NoSQL_WorkshopDatabase
-Banco de dados que funciona para adicionar, deletar e encontrar posts e usuários de uma rede.
-Foi feito em Java com Spring Boot, e utilizando banco de dados NoSQL, com o Postman e MongoDB.
+Database that works to add, delete and find posts and users on a network.
+It was done in Java with Spring Boot, and using NoSQL database, with Postman and MongoDB.

-# Linguagem de programação e banco de dados
+# Programming language and database
 Java e NoSQL.

 # IDE
 Spring Tool Suite 4.
 Version: 4.5.1.RELEASE.

-# Bibliotecas
+# Libraries
-Java SE versão 11 e Maven Dependencies.
+Java SE versão 11 and Maven Dependencies.

-# Frameworks/banco de dados
+# Frameworks/database
-Postman e MongoDB Compass versão 1.20.5.
+Postman and MongoDB Compass version 1.20.5.